Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 Higher education institutions, most research institutes and government agencies with research assignments are approved as administrating organisations for all Formas calls and already have an organisation account.

 Most other public and private organisations must be individually approved as administrating organisations in this call.
 These organisations must have an organisation account with Formas.
-If the organisation already has an account in Prisma, contact the responsible research officer Anna Gellerstedt to add the organisation to the list of possible administrating organisations in the call.
+If the organisation already has an account in Prisma, contact our research officer Anna Gellerstedt (email@example.com) to add the organisation to the list of possible administrating organisations in the call.
 This applies even if the organisation has sought funding in other Formas calls.
 Also contact Anna if you do not know whether the organisation has an account.

 To be able to register the application, the organisation must specify its domicile.
 The organisation’s structure must have at least one domicile.
 Domicile refers to the department, institute or unit within the organisation applying for funding.
 Information on domicile is mandatory when the applicant submits the application.